OpenSuSE Man Pages

 Conversely, a negative nice value will cause a process to be

-nary users can only increase the nice value and are prevented
+ordinary users can only increase the nice value and are

 If you wish to abort the renice process, do one of the following